 - All assessment instruments indicate the required length of the response. - Teaching and learning programs embed subject-specific strategies about responding purposefully within the prescribed conditions of the task e.g., research and synthesis of information, planning and response outlining, summarising and paragraphing. - Model responses within the required length are available. - Feedback about length is provided by teachers at checkpoints.

-After all these strategies have been implemented, if the student's response exceeds the word length required by the syllabus, the school will:
+After all these strategies have been implemented, if the student's response exceeds the word or page limit, or responses with a duration (e.g. presentations or recordings) length required by the syllabus, the school will: